Is It “Fake Happiness”? Here's How To Find True Joy

 To everyone else, it might look like you're having the time of your life—but on the inside, you may feel as though something is missing.
 This behavior can lead to even more negative thoughts, as well as stress, tension and depression.

-If so, you might be displaying inauthentic happiness—but you're not alone.
+If you’re feeling pressure to exhibit happiness but not actually experiencing it, you might be displaying inauthentic happiness—but you're not alone.
 Many might experience pressure from outside sources to present a constantly happy face, whether or not it is authentic and true.

 However, commoditizing your social status with "likes" can be detrimental to your mental health.
 The truth for many is that no one is actually happy 24/7.
 Additionally, those who constantly upload pictures of themselves seeming this way might be the least happy, especially if they are feeling pressure to put on a certain display of behavior to satisfy external pressure.